 Up to 91 quarter credits from Whatcom can transfer into Western's B.S. in Computer and Information Systems Security (CISS) degree program.
 Students earning the bachelor’s degree benefit from having both the technical skills and the additional education requirements expected by the majority of potential employers, specifically larger businesses and local, state, and federal government agencies.

 Four additional community colleges in Washington State now send AAS-T students to Western to earn CISS bachelor’s degrees.
-The transfer requirements for Edmonds Community College, Highline College, Olympic College, and Peninsula College can be found in the CISS section of Western's website.
+The transfer requirements for Edmonds College, Highline College, Olympic College, and Peninsula College can be found in the CISS section of Western's website.

 More details on the transfer pathway between Whatcom and Western can be found on the Whatcom Community College website.